YangPhy/YangPhy.github.io/_pages/cv.md

 Department of Physics & Astronomy, University of Pittsburgh

 ### Awards and Honors
-* FGSA Award for Excellence in Graduate Research, April 2022
+* DPF Student Travel Award, April 2022
 APS Division of Particles and Fields (DPF)
 * Thomas-Lain Scholarship, April 2021
 Department of Physics & Astronomy, University of Pittsburgh